zexon-hub/Zexon-Script/README.md

 ---
 ## How to Use
 1. Open Roblox and join a game.
-2. Copy the script below and paste it into your exploit tool (like Synapse Z, KRNL, or Script Ware):
+2. Copy the script below and paste it into your exploit tool (like Synapse Z, Wave, or Solara):
    ```lua
    loadstring(game:HttpGet('https://raw.githubusercontent.com/zexon-hub/Zexon/refs/heads/main/main'))()